MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G8000
 ```

 Triggered when installing MillenniumOS for the first time, and can be called later to reconfigure MillenniumOS.
-Runs through a modal-driven configuration wizard prompting the user for all of the settings required to run MillenniumOS properly.
+It runs through a modal-driven configuration wizard prompting the user for all settings required to run MillenniumOS properly.

 ### `M8001` - DETECT PROBE BY STATUS CHANGE